 2. Optimized Market Coverage

-Poorly balanced sales territories can cause many problems, one being under - or over - servicing of customers.
-There might be salespeople who don’t spend enough time on good leads, and only focus on the ones that are located conveniently, easy to talk to or that they've known the longest.
+Poorly balanced sales territories lead to under and/or over servicing of customers.
+Salespeople tend to not spend enough time on good leads, and only focus on the ones that are located conveniently, easy to talk to, or that they've known the longest.

 In the event of market changes, rep turnover, acquisitions, mergers, product launches, etc. you will be prepared to react properly while maintaining stable customer relationships and securing optimal market coverage.

 Productivity is a never-ending issue.
 Each year, sales managers and reps are told to exceed the previous year's results using existing - or even less - resources.

 One way you can boost the productivity of your reps is to cut down time they spend on the road while traveling to their customers.
 This reduces travel costs and increases the time your salespeople can actually spend on selling.

 Sales teams often have low rates of converting leads to decisions - with 60% of opportunities leading to “no decision” (Study by CSO insight).
 A balanced territory structure will give your reps more time with their customers to learn more about their clients’ pain points.
 This will help reps add value to their buyer/seller conversations (personalize), meet their customer needs, and achieve a higher conversion rate.

 A territory structure that offers optimal customer coverage will help your team to prioritize work, reduce travel time, and bolster “selling momentum”.